Halophila/CanalProjectQAQC/README.md

 # Canal Project QAQC

 Are you entering data for the canal project?
-Using these R functions to check your data tables are complete and realistic.
+Using these R functions to check that your data tables are complete and realistic.
 This requires standard data entry templates

 Functions:</br>
 ```sediment_checker``` table for sediment nutients and isotopes </br>